mayersre/HumidAirCP/README.md

 The Mollier Chart plots currently only Isothermals and Relative humidity lines, it was intended as a basic example on how to do it for students.
 However, there is progress on the isenthalp lines.

+Some Isenthalp lines are plotted, but this is not ready yet

 Help would be great.

 No warranty, provided as is.